-Buzzwords/synonyms: copy editor/copy-editor, CE, technical (tech) editor, proofreader (this is tricky, but while it can look very similar, it isn’t, and we’ll cover it below)
+Buzzwords/synonyms: copy editor/copy-editor, CE, technical (tech) editor, (sometimes confused with a proofreader, but while it can look very similar, it isn’t, and we’ll cover it below)

 Am I done yet?

-Okay, you’ve been through all the editing stages from developmental to copyediting, you’ve self-edited and double-checked until your eyes are crossed and you’ve uploaded your book-baby to self-publishing finishing school.
-She is ready!
-Surely there can’t be any more to this process!
+Okay, you’ve been through all the editing stages from developmental to copyediting; surely there can’t be any more to this process!